pwallace/gpt-helpers-for-internetarchive-texts/README.md

-# Middlebury College Magazine & Newspaper Describer Scripts
+# GPT-supported Helper Scripts for Internet Archive texts

 Two Python tools for extracting and summarizing content from digitized magazine and newspaper text files.